mvsanghvi/Lit-Review/Week 1 ~ Gametogenesis+Fertilzation.md

 			- Both layers become vascularized
 	**Single Follicle Becomes Dominant and Remainder Degenerate**
 	- The follicle that gains primacy continues to enlarge by absorbing fluid, while the remainder of recruited follicles undergo atresia (degenerate)
-	- **Cumulus oophorus**- Small mass of follicle cells surrounding the oocyte
+	- <u>Cumulus oophorus</u>- Small mass of follicle cells surrounding the oocyte
-	- **Membrana granulosa**- Layer of follicle cells that lines the antral cavity and underlies the basement membrane of the follicle
+	- <u>Membrana granulosa</u>- Layer of follicle cells that lines the antral cavity and underlies the basement membrane of the follicle
 	- Oocytes and cumulus oophorus increasingly projects into expanding antrum into the membrana granulosa
 		- Large, swollen follicle is referred to as a mature vesicular follicle/mature Graafian follicle.
 		- Oocyte still has not resumed meiosis